ChrisLy99/political_bots_site/index.md

 # Political Polarization of Major News Networks on Twitter

 ## Abstract
-We will analyze the users who interact with the Twitter accounts of various popular news networks to compare their alignment across the U.S. political spectrum.
-We will be collecting hashtags used in the users' home timelines to classify their political stance as well as create a graph analysis between the news networks as a whole.
+We will construct a geometric definition of the political spectrum of major US news outlets through an unsupervised approach.
+We collected the retweeters of news outlets in questions, scraped the hashtags used in their individual timelines and cross-reference it with the hasanalyze the users who interact with the Twitter accounts of various popular news networks to compare their alignment across the U.S. political spectrum.
+We will be collecting hashtags used in the users' own timelines and cross reference it with the hashtags used during election period to classify their political stance as well as create a graph analysis between the news networks as a whole.
 Through this, we demonstrate the location where each news network lies on the U.S. political spectrum and how they lie relative in hashtag vector space to one another.

 ## Introduction
 The major television news networks have always played a key role in delivering important news and information to the public in a predictable and concise manner tailored to their viewers.
 As a result of this conformation to the preferences of their respective audiences, many news networks have developed a tendency to report news with a bias in various aspects of reporting; most notably, the most prevalent defining characteristic of a news network is its political affiliation.
 This often leads to skewed information motivated by viewership and rating results.